BIRDSOpenSource/BIRDSOpenSource.github.io/getting-started/index.md

 ---
-title: Before you start
+title: Getting Started
 nav_order: 3
-parent: Home
+has_children: true
 layout: default
+permalink: "/get-started"
 lang: en
 ---

-# Before You Start
+# Getting Started
 To ensure a smooth journey in building your CubeSat, there are a few things you'll want to understand beforehand.
 This section outlines key knowledge areas you'll need, from using the platform and GitHub to understanding systems engineering principles.

 ---

 ## Platform Basics: GitHub and Git
-To work with Build-A-Sat, you'll need a GitHub account.
+To work with BIRDS, you'll need a GitHub account.
 This is where you'll manage your codebase and contribute to open-source satellite projects.
 Here’s a quick guide to get you started:

 ### 1. **GitHub Account**
    - Create a [GitHub account](https://github.com/) to access repositories, contribute to projects, and manage your code.